intelligent-machine-learning/dlrover/docs/tutorial/pytorch_training.md

 ### Develop the ElasticDataset.

-Firstly, users need to write the path of the sample into a `Text` file.
+At first, users need to write the path of the sample into a `Text` file.
 The path can be a location path of a file or a linke to download the sample data from a remote storage.
 For example, we can create a Text file to storage the location path and lable of MNIST dataset.